traefik/traefik/docs/configuration/backends/file.md

 ### Rules in a Separate File

-Put your rules in a separate file, for example `rules.toml`:
+Put your rules in a separate file.

+#### Simple rules

+Backends, Frontends and TLS certificates can be defined one at time, as described in the file `rules.toml`:

 ```toml
 # traefik.toml